MartinPetkov/GCTF2021BeginnersQuestWriteups/README.md

 * [`xxd`](https://linux.die.net/man/1/xxd) - Another utility for parsing and dealing with hex data.
 * [`wc`](https://linux.die.net/man/1/wc) - A utility that counts bytes, characters, words or lines.
 * [`exiftool`](https://exiftool.org/) - A utility for reading, writing and editing metadata on files.
 Great for parsing metadata from images.
+* [`netcat`](https://en.wikipedia.org/wiki/Netcat) - An extremely useful utility for working with network connections.
+Most often in CTFs this is used to connect to a remote server hosting a CTF challenge.
 * [Python 3](https://www.python.org/) - A programming language.
 Very popular, very powerful, and extremely ergonomic and comfortable to program in.
 It can also be used to write scripts.
 * [CyberChef](https://gchq.github.io/CyberChef/) - A "Swiss Army Knife" of data conversion.
 Has a huge variety of methods for converting data between different formats (binary, hex, text, etc.).